Secure Your Retirement with

 How a Gold IRA works:

-Choose a custodian and fund your self-directed IRA account -- tax free!
+Choose a custodian and fund your self-directed IRA account -- tax-free!

 Conventional banks and brokerages get paid handsomely for trading paper, so they limit their customers' choices.
 You can take the exit and get control of your investment choices with a self-directed IRA.
 Money Metals recommends New Direction IRA (see below) because this trustee company offers the lowest fees and best customer service for our clients.
 But we can work with any firm providing self-directed accounts - additional companies are listed at the bottom of this page.

 New Direction Trust Company (NDTC) is a Self-Directed IRA provider that specializes in holding physical precious metals as well as other assets like real estate and private loans.
-New Direction allows clients to use a variety of depositories -- giving customers more choices than many other trustees do -- and still has highly competitive fees (starting at only $75/year).
+New Direction allows clients to use a variety of depositories -- giving customers more choices than many other trustees do -- and still has highly competitive fees.
 Diligent customer service and quick processing speeds are among New Direction's core strengths.
 Get started with New Direction today, or download the Precious Metals IRA Application to establish and fund your new IRA account.
 If you would like assistance, please call Money Metals Exchange at 1-800-800-1865.

 Lock pricing on the gold, silver, platinum or palladium bullion you want to hold.